Dr Darren McClounan

 I offer face to face psychotherapy and counselling to adult individuals.
-My extensive training as a psychotherapist and counsellor drew on different approaches to therapy, enabling me to work in an integrative way.
+My training as a psychotherapist and counsellor includes different approaches to therapy, enabling me to work in an integrative way.
 This allows me to recognise that individuals are all unique in their being and, as such, require different responses to their difficulties.
 For this reason I utilise the most valuable and relevant aspects of each theory, rather than adopting a ‘one size fits all’ approach.
+This is helpful in providing clarity about a wide range of issues and experiences.
 In the main I draw upon Person-Centred, Existential and Psychoanalytic schools of thought, with a particular interest in psychoanalytic/psychodynamic theory and what it has to offer us in terms of insight and understanding into how our past can influence and direct our present.

 I aim to create a welcoming and non-judgemental environment in which you will feel able to speak freely.
 My consulting room is a safe space in which we can explore your concerns and difficulties, with the hope of working towards bringing about the change you desire.
 I strongly believe in the potential of the therapeutic relationship in and of itself to effect change.